Fashion

 MOMENT DEPT

-On Saturday evening at One World Observatory, with the lights of New York City glittering under glass walls of the top floor, Kim Shui sent 40 looks down the runway for Spring/Summer 2026—an entire collection built around the idea of what we show the world, what we keep hidden, and the tension between the two.
+The lights of New York were doing the most on Saturday night at One World Observatory—glittering below the glass walls, threatening to upstage the runway.
+Kim Shui wasn’t having it.
+40 looks came storming through for Spring/Summer 2026, each one playing with the idea of what we show the world, what we keep keep hidden, and the tension between the two.

 MOMENT DEPT